HackBulgaria/Algo-1/week1/1-Vector/README.md

   // Returns value at a specific index in the Vector
   // Complexity: O(1)
   get(index)

+  // Removes element at the specific index
+  // Complexity: O(n)
+  remove(index)

+  // Removes element at the last index
+  // Complexity: O(1)
+  pop()

   // Returns the number of elements in the Vector.
   // Complexity: O(1)